kuttiproject/driver-hyperv/README.md

 This driver depends on Hyper-V VM images published via the [kuttiproject/driver-hyperv-images](https://github.com/kuttiproject/driver-hyperv-images) repository.
 The details of the driver-to-VM interface are documented there.

 The releases of that repository are the default source for this driver.
 The list of available/deprecated images and the images themselves are published there.
-The releases match the major and minor versions of this repository, and vice versa.
+The releases of that repository follow the major and minor versions of this repository, but sometimes may lag by one version.
+The `ImagesVersion` constant specifies the version of the images repository that is used by a particular version of this driver.